Artcs1/Error-Aware/README.md

-# Error-aware Evaluation of Object Detectors (WACV 2025)
+# Noisy-aware Evaluation of Object Detectors (WACV 2025)

 This is the official repository of the WACV 2025 paper named "Error-aware Evaluation of Object Detectors".